casdoor/casdoor-website/docs/provider/idv/overview.md

 ---
-title: Overview
-description: Identity verification for users using ID Verification providers
+title: ID verification provider overview
+description: Verify user identity via third-party ID verification (KYC) providers.
 keywords: [ID Verification, identity, verification, KYC]
 authors: [hsluoyz]
 ---

-Casdoor's ID Verification providers enable real-world identity verification for your users.
-When configured, users can verify their identity by submitting their ID card information and real name, which gets validated through third-party verification services.
+**ID Verification** providers let users prove their identity (e.g. ID document + real name) through a third-party service.
+Once verified, the account is marked verified and sensitive fields are locked.

-## How It Works
+## How it works

-Identity verification in Casdoor follows a straightforward process:

 1. Users fill in their ID card information (type and number) and real name in their account settings
 2. They click the "Verify Identity" button to initiate verification